mruckman1/2024_JobSearch/README.md

 *   Error handling and fallback mechanisms are in place to ensure the application continues to function even if certain API calls or parsing operations fail.
 *   The application log (`resume_customizer.log`) provides detailed information about the processing steps and any errors encountered.
 *   The database (`job_applications.db`) is stored in the `data` directory.

+This README provides a thorough guide to setting up and using the Resume Customizer application.
+Remember to replace placeholder API keys with your actual key and adjust paths as necessary based on your specific setup.